simonw/til/homebrew/packaging-python-cli-for-homebrew.md

 # Packaging a Python CLI tool for Homebrew

-Today I figured out how to package [Datasette](https://github.com/simonw/datasette) for installation with Homebrew.
-You can now install it like this:
+I finally figured out how to package [Datasette](https://github.com/simonw/datasette) for installation with Homebrew.
+My package was accepted into Homebrew core, which means you can now install it like this:

+    brew install datasette

+Prior to being accepted, you needed to install it from my own Homebrew tap like this:

     brew tap simonw/datasette
-    brew install simonw/datasette/datasette
+    brew install datasette
     # wait a bit...
     datasette --version

+Or you could skip the `tap` step and run this:

+    brew install simonw/datasette/datasette

 Here's my code that makes this work: https://github.com/simonw/homebrew-datasette